-We found it more helpful to introduce the rewriting systems shown in Figure 3.
-The idea is to generate simplified regular expressions in small steps (unlike the bsimp-function which does the same in a big step), and show that each of the small steps preserves the bitcodes that lead to the final POSIX value.
-The rewrite system is organised such that \rightsquigarrow is for bitcoded regular expressions and $\stackrel{s}{\rightarrow}$ for lists of bitcoded regular expressions.
+For our proof we found it more helpful to introduce the rewriting systems shown in Fig 3.
+The idea is to generate simplified regular expressions in small steps (unlike the bsimp-function which does the same in a big step), and show that each of the small steps preserves the bitcodes that lead to the POSIX value.
+The rewrite system is organised such that $\rightsquigarrow$ is for bitcoded regular expressions and $\stackrel{s}{\rightsquigarrow}$ for lists of bitcoded regular expressions.
 The former essentially implements the simplifications of bsimpSEQ and flts; while the latter implements the simplifications in bsimpALTs.
-We can show that any bitcoded regular expression generated by bsimp:
+We can show that any bitcoded regular expression reduces in zero or more steps to the simplified regular expression generated by bsimp:

-Lemma 12. $r \rightsquigarrow^ bsimp r$
+Lemma 11. $r \rightsquigarrow^ bsimp r$